Overview: Netherlands BSN Number

 For EU citizens – An EU citizen must have a valid identity proof or a passport (driving license won’t work), and address proof.

 For non-EU expats – While for Non-EU expats, a valid residence permit and other documents need to be presented which include a work permit and visa.

-If you are relocating to the Netherlands for less than 4 months, then also having a BSN number Is mandatory, although the process is just slightly different, an individual has to get themselves as a non-resident.
+If you are relocating to the Netherlands for less than 4 months, then also having a BSN number is mandatory, although the process is just slightly different, an individual has to get themselves registered as a non-resident.

 The process of getting a Netherlands BSN number is very much easy from start to finish if you have all the documents that are required and it doesn’t take long.